pietervdvn/MapComplete/Docs/Layers/charging_station.md

-This tagrendering is only visible in the popup if the following condition is met: `socket:tesla_destination~.+&socket:tesla_destination!=0`
+This tagrendering is only visible in the popup if the following condition is met: `socket:tesla_destination~.+ &socket:tesla_destination!=0`